cwegscheider/cwegscheider/content/publication/what-drives-citizens’-evaluation-of-democratic-performance-the-interaction-of-citizens’-democratic-knowledge-and-institutional-level-of-democracy/index.md

   - admin
   - Toralf Stark
 doi: https://doi.org/10.1007/s12286-020-00467-0
-publication: Zeitschrift für Vergleichende Politikwissenschaft
+publication: In *Zeitschrift für Vergleichende Politikwissenschaft*
-publication_short: ZfVP
+publication_short: ""
 abstract: Alongside citizens’ belief in the legitimacy of democracy, public support for the political regime is crucial to the survival of (democratic) political systems.
 Yet, we know fairly little about the relationship between